Skip to content

 What type of pot should I use?

 As maidenhair ferns like to stay hydrated, it’s best to keep them in plastic pots.
 Terracotta pots and pots made from other materials tend to absorb moisture and can dry out the soil quicker than a plastic pot.
-If you want a decorative looking plastic pot, try a Pop Up Pot.
+If you want a decorative looking plastic pot, try Pop Up Pot.

 Where do I place it in my home?